MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/quickstart-revoscalepy-linear-regression-model.md

 ## Create a linear regression models

+You can model the relationship between dependent and independent variables.
+In this step, the duration of a delay is captured for each day of the week.
+If the variables are independent, we should see a straight line.

     linmod_local = revoscalepy.rx_lin_mod("ArrDelay ~ DayOfWeek", data = data_source)

 ## Predict delays

+Using a prediction function, you can predict the likelihood of a delay for each day.

     predict = revoscalepy.rx_predict(linmod_local, data = revoscalepy.rx_import(input_data = data_source))

 ## Summarize data

+In this last step, lets print a summary of the output to get statistical descriptions,

     summary = revoscalepy.rx_summary("ArrDelay ~ DayOfWeek", data = data_source)

+    print(summary)

 ## Next steps

 The ability to switch compute context to a different machine or platform is a powerful capability.
 To see how this works, continue with the SQL Server version of this tutorial: [Use Python with revoscalepy to create a model (SQL Server)](https://docs.microsoft.com/sql/advanced-analytics/tutorials/use-python-revoscalepy-to-create-model).

+You can also review [linear modeling for RevoScaleR](https://docs.microsoft.com/r-server/r/how-to-revoscaler-linear-model).
+The revoscalepy implementation is very similar.

 ## See Also